The Geometry of Superposition

 Almost-orthogonality

-In R2\mathbb{R}^2, at most 3 unit vectors can achieve pairwise angles of 120°120° (the Mercedes-Benz frame), and in R3\mathbb{R}^3 at most 6.
-The growth looks linear, but in Rm\mathbb{R}^m with mm large it is exponential.
+In R2\mathbb{R}^2 at most 3 unit vectors can sit at pairwise angles of 120°120° (the Mercedes-Benz frame), and in R3\mathbb{R}^3 at most 6.
+The growth looks linear at first, but in Rm\mathbb{R}^m with mm large it becomes exponential.

 Theorem (Johnson-Lindenstrauss, 1984).